-Verbal, diplomacy and public speaking skills, in order to deliver programs to offenders, make presentations to staff, and provide updates on the offenders' progress to the Case Management team; discuss issues relating to correctional programs and provide analysis of program outcomes; adjust level of language to suit audience, and clarify concepts to ensure an understanding of the material.
+Verbal, diplomacy and public speaking skills, in order to deliver programs to offenders; provide updates on offenders' progress to the Case Management team; discuss with staff and decision makers of the importance of Indigenous programs as an intervention method; adjust level of language to suit audience and clarify social and cultural concepts to ensure an understanding of the material.

-Written skills, in order document information in offender progress reports, and adapt the information presented to the recipient's level of comprehension.
+Written skills, in order to document information in offender progress reports; adapt the information presented to the recipient's level of comprehension; and explain the cultural gap between traditional and contemporary indicators of learning and skill acquisition in addressing criminogenic needs.

 The work requires a knowledge of Section 10 of the Corrections and Conditional Release Act and Regulations and Section 2 of the Criminal Code of Canada in order to comply with the requirements of Peace Officer Designation.
-Written skills are required to prepare security incident reports and observation reports with respect to negative attitudes of offenders or the unacceptable behaviour of offenders in accordance with the requirements of Peace Officer Designation.
+Written skills, in order to prepare security incident reports and observation reports with respect to negative attitudes of offenders or the unacceptable behaviour of offenders in accordance with the requirements of Peace Officer Designation.